 As in all hunting, African hunting can be hours of boredom spiced by a few moments of adrenaline rush.
 Try to stay focused and alert through those hours of boredom!
-Professional hunters and trackers will probably be better at spotting game than their hunters (and should be!); they are used to spotting differences in color, texture, and light reflection between animals and their natural surroundings.
+PHs and trackers will probably be better at spotting game than their hunters (and should be!); they are used to spotting differences in color, texture, and light reflection between animals and their natural surroundings.
 However, after a few days in Africa most hunters improve rapidly.
 Always carry binoculars, and use them.
 You may well spot animals your hunting team has missed, but your success is best-served by participating fully in the hunt.
 Avoid daydreaming, and pay attention.
 After long periods of seeing little things can change very rapidly.